dkorts1/cloud-cf-multitenant-saas-provisioning-sample/README.md

 This repository contains a sample reference application that explains the steps involved in using SaaS Provisioning service to develop and deploy a SaaS (software-as-a-service) multitenant business application on SAP Cloud Platform, Cloud Foundry environment.

 Through this sample application you will understand:
-* How does a provider serve a SaaS application using the SaaS Provisioning service.
+* How a provider shares a SaaS application with consumers using the SaaS Provisioning service.
-* How can a consumer subscribe to a multitenant SaaS application.
+* How a consumer subscribes to a multitenant SaaS application.

 ## Requirements